certinia/debug-log-analyzer/docs/index.markdown

 Clicking a row will show the SOQL/DML call stack, clicking on a link will take you to where that SOQL/DML occured in the call tree.
 The tables can be sorted ascending or descending by DML/SOQL, Row Count and Time Taken.
 The SOQL table can additionally be sorted by selectivity and aggregations.

+##### Grouping

+By default rows are grouped by the SOQL/ DML text, grouping can be removed and the rows shows as a flat list using the _Group by_ item in the header menu.